LucasJMO/E6Plus/classes/Monk.md

 **Unarmored Speed Bonus(USB)**(Ex): When unarmored and unencumbered, a 1st level Monk adds +10 to her land speed, at 3rd level this bonus increases to +20, and at 6th level it increases to +30.

-**Acrobatic**(Ex): When unarmored and unencumbered, a Monk adds her Monk level to Balance, Climb, Escape Artist, Jump, Swim, and Tumble checks.
+**Acrobatic**(Ex): When unarmored and unencumbered, a Monk adds her Monk level to Acrobatics and Athletics checks.

 **Bonus Feat**: A 1st level Monk may select either Improved Grapple or Stunning Fist as a bonus feat.
 At 3rd level, she may select either Combat Reflexes or Deflect Arrows as a bonus feat.
 A Monk need not have any of the prerequisites normally required for these feats to select them.

 **Unarmed Strike**: A 1st level Monk gains Improved Unarmed Strike as a bonus feat.
 A Monk's attacks may be either fist interchangeably or even from elbows, knees, and feet.
 This means that a Monk may even make unarmed strikes with her hands full.
 There is no such thing as an off hand attack for a Monk striking unarmed.
 A Monk may thus apply her full Strength bonus on damage rolls for all her unarmed strikes

-**Weapon Finesse**: A Monk may use her Dexterity modifier instead of Strength modifier on unarmed attack rolls.

 **Damage Reduction**(Ex): At 2nd level a Monk gains Damage Reduction.
 Substract 1 from damage the barbarian takes each time he is dealt damage.
 This reduction increases to 2/- at 4th level and 3/- at 6th level.